Becoming a student mentor

-5. While it can be beneficial to align courses of mentors and mentees, this is not always possible.
+5. While it can be beneficial to align courses of mentors and mentees, this is not always possible (similarly with location).
 Since the mentor program is not academic, and the type of help is University wide, this will not affect the mentoring relationship.

-6. You stay in contact with your mentees via UCROO, by student email, or in person on campus during their first year with at least 5 contacts per term.
+6. You stay in contact with your mentees via UCROO, by student email, or in person on campus during their first term, on a weekly basis.

-7. You regularly participate in the Mentor website discussions and professional development activities online or on-campus.
+7. You regularly participate in the Mentor UCROO forum discussions and professional development activities online or on-campus.

-8. You have the opportunity to attend an end of year celebration event for all mentors at one of our campuses.
+8. You have the opportunity to attend an end of year celebration event for all mentors at our Student Leadership Conference (first week of November).

 9. If you are active as a Mentor, you will receive one or more certificates in recognition for your involvement and contribution to the program.